codeREADr/api/1.0/contents/Databases.md

 * <b>responselike</b> - a string to perform a partial match search against the response.
 (Example: <code>responselike=abc</code> will match values with responses abc1 , 123abc , 123abc123 , etc)
 * <b>validity</b> - an integer to filter results by validity.
 Set to <code>1</code> to show only valid values, and set it to <code>0</code> to show only invalid.
 * <b>limit</b> - an integer which limits the maximum number of results displayed within the list.
-* <b>offset<b> - an integer which offsets the results shown.
+* <b>offset</b> - an integer which offsets the results shown.
 Only valid if limit is provided.
 (Example: a limit of 20 and an offset of 5 will display a list of 20 values that begins with the 6th value.)

 <h3>Response</h3>